What It's All About

 If you would like to volunteer together with your group (5 or more people), please email us beforehand.

-Each week, in order to serve our guests, we need 16 large casseroles.
-These casseroles are made by various groups.
-If you are part of a group who would like to be added to the schedule or would be willing to be called upon to cook when we are short on casseroles, please email us.
+Each week, in order to serve our guests, we need at least 16 large casseroles.
+These casseroles are made by our network of partner organizations.
+If you are part of a group who would like to be added to the schedule, or would be willing to be called upon to cook when we are short on casseroles, please email us.

 Financial donations are important to keep us up and running, so we can purchase needed supplies and supplement food items.
-Donate with CanadaHelps or see the 'Contribute' page for more ways to give.
+Donate online or see the 'Contribute' page for more ways to give.

 We Couldn't Do This Without You